jbiatek/BSGRulebook/rulebook.md

 </p>

 <p class="nonewcaprica noallendings" markdown="1">
 After the final distance indicated on the Objective card is reached, the next time the fleet jumps will end the game.
 When this happens the [normal jump procedure](#jumping-the-fleet) is skipped, so there is no "Remove Ships" step and no Destination card is drawn.
-The "FTL Control" location does still trigger a population loss if the die roll is 6 or lower, since this happens before the the jump.
+The "FTL Control" location does still trigger a population loss if the die roll is 6 or lower, since this happens before the jump.
 </p>

 <div class="newcaprica noallendings" markdown="1">